 The silence of Murcia

 When you have enough of the crowded cities and full beaches, you’ll have to steer your wheels to Murcia.
 Boring?
 Not really!
 All the shops, restaurants and cafes are open, even in the months September till May.
 The most gorgeous place in Murcia is without a doubt the breathtaking Sierra Espuna Nature Park.
 This green heart of Murcia will give you a experience you’ll never forget.
 Many special plant and animal species live in the pine forests and between the colorful rocks.
 The smell of rosemary and thyme and the sounds of many birds will guide you through your walk.
+And dont’ forget to check out the Burial of the Sardine!

 The Museo del Prado is one of the biggest and famous art museums of the world.
 It has more than 5.000 drawings, 1.000 coins and medals, 8.600 paintings and many more.
 Big names like El Greco, Bartolome Esteban Murillo, Rembrandt, Jheronimus Bosch, Peter Paul Rubens, Velázquez, Titiaan en Joachim Patinir have pieces in this museum.